 Being told "You don't got it." causes Rory to give up her dreams and drop out of school.

 She has a minor one when she doesn't get the Reston Fellowship in the New York Times.
 As Lorelai tells her, she's used to working hard and getting what she wants, so it's difficult for her to deal with disappointment.

 Hypocrite: Has her moments.
 For example, she's absolutely horrified when she learns that Dean's dropping out of college, and tries to persuade him that no reason is good enough for such an act.
 Any of those reflections come back to her when she does exactly the same a season later?

 Must Have Caffeine: Rory's need for caffeine isn't as extreme as her mother's, but it's there all the same.
-Fun fact: Alexis Bledel didn't like coffee, so in any scene in which Rory drinks it, she's actually drinking coca cola.
+Fun fact: Alexis Bledel didn't like coffee, so in any scene in which Rory drinks it, she's actually drinking coke.

 Nerds Are Sexy: Her option, as there's an episode where Rory is seen sitting in the college cafeteria wearing a t-shirt with the logo, "Reading is Sexy".
 Considering she wears it while thinking about Logan, the third guy in the series she's attracted to for his intellect, it is a reflection of what she honestly believes.

 Parental Favoritism: Emily and Richard have no qualms about spoiling and praising Rory while looking down on Lorelai